dinbtechit/TestIDEPlugin-RnD/README.md

     - understand how to create/modify UI in Intellij
     - Code generation in Intellij
     - Learn about Intellij's pico container
+2. What is the best framework? selenium, puppeteer (kolin or Nodejs) or playwright (Java).
+    > It has to be Java or Kolin related.
+Inorder to integrade with Intellij.
+Too bad should we chosen to build a VScode extention instead?
-2. Understand how Jasmine and selenium works:
+3. Understand how Jasmine and selenium works:
     - Read about Jasmine and Selenium.
     - Alternately we can use Open Test.
 But its yml based.
 So debugging options are virtually impossible.
-3. Build E2E architecture for Test IDE.
+4. Build E2E architecture for Test IDE.
     - Client (Browser) ➡ Server (Intellij -> Lightweight HTTP server)
     - https://localhost:90909090909/api/events/{{click}}
     - https://localhost:90909090909/api/events/{{keystrokes}}